ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/methodological_specification.md

 * Design weight - An a-weight, usually generated in another method.
-* Selective Editing domain group - States which Selective Editing domain group a given respondent belongs to.
+* Selective Editing domain group - States which Selective Editing domain group, a given respondent belongs to.
 * Selective Editing threshold - Unique threshold, to compare to the score, for each domain group.
 * Combining function - If the method is applied to more than